precimed/misc/metabolomics/Readme.md

 Create unrelated individuals (king cutoff 0.05) in the genotype file and then extract those induviduals from the imputed files

 #### Step 4:
-Run univariate gwas, create permuted genotype from the same input (creating chunks of 10K snps would be helpful before this)
+Run univariate gwas, create permuted genotype (https://github.com/precimed/mostest/blob/mental/mental/permute_bed.py) from the same input (creating chunks of 10K snps using make_chunks_by_snps.py script would be helpful before this)

 #### Step 5:
 Run univariate gwas on the permuted genotype